Ecwid/ecwid-api-docs/README.md

 # Changelog

+## July 6, 2018

+Added new type of *view_mode* field for native apps – `INLINE`.
+This mode is used when app interface is added to the page inside an existing element where other elements are present as well.
+[Learn more](https://developers.ecwid.com/api-documentation/authentication-in-native-apps)

 ## June 29, 2018

 Added new application type for discount coupons – new customers only.
 It allows merchants to send out coupons that only work for new customers.